ai4mi/acml2022-ml4mi-workshop/index.md

 ML4MI invites submissions that,
 * Describe preliminary work to generate discussions about recent trends and major challenges
 * Describe novel and improved computational methods
 *	Address novel or impactful medical imaging tasks
 *	Propose new ML-driven computational software for medical imaging applications
 *	Describe perspectives to generate discussions about recent trends and major challenges in machine learning for medical imaging applications
+*	Recently (within this year) published papers that the authors want to communicate

 [//]: # (**Submission link [TBA]**: <a href="https://openreview.net/group?id=NeurIPS.cc%2F2022%2FWorkshop%2FLMRL"> Link to OpenReview</a>)